openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/LocalizationKit/cj-apis-resource_manager.md

 public func getColor(resource: AppResource): UInt32
 ```

-**Function:** Gets the color resource value corresponding to the resource object.
+**Function:** Retrieves the color resource value corresponding to the resource object.
 This interface is used for cross-package access in multi-project applications.

 **System Capability:** SystemCapability.Global.ResourceManager